yyolk/cloudformation-js-yaml-schema/README.md

 # cloudformation-js-yaml-schema

-Wrapper to ignore CloudFormation YAML local tags while parsing
+Schema to ignore CloudFormation YAML local tags while parsing

+For utility in templates and build wrappers